 If the corporation or exempt organization does not owe tax, do not file form FTB 3539.
-However, the corporation or exempt organization must file its return by the extended due date listed on the prior page.
+However, the corporation or exempt organization must file its return by the extended due date listed below.

 If the corporation or exempt organization owes tax, they can pay electronically using one of the following options: